yackx/ipgo/content/classic/blackjack/blackjack.md

 display scores
 ```

-To make our life easier, we will ignore the aces double value in your first version, counting them as 11.
+To make our life easier, we will ignore the aces double value in the first version, counting them as 11.

 Good luck!